genderkit/genderkit/_resources/hrt-without-diagnosis.md

 > Some service users may already be on hormonal treatment prior to referral, either through previous prescription or self medication.
 It is appropriate to continue this treatment following engagement with the GIC whilst Assessment One is undertaken.
 Appropriate prescribing guidelines and monitoring requirements are detailed in Endocrine Management of Adult Transgender Service users (NGICNS) and all service users should be made aware of this guidance and prescribing and monitoring of treatment brought in line with this guidance.

 Many GPs might be hesitant to prescribe hormones due to an unfamiliarity with the standard treatments for trans people.
-The Nottingham Centre for Transgender Health has published two informational guides for masculinising {% cite ncthMasc %} and feminising {% cite ncthFem %} hormone treatment, which may help your GP work out the right treatment to prescribe.
+However, a number of gender clinics have published prescribing guidelines that your GP may find useful; you can find a list of these in [the Hormones section on genderarchive.org.uk](https://genderarchive.org.uk/tag/hormones/).

 ### References